sunnysingh1994/recko/README.md

-Once database and table is created you need to update application.property file with you db username and password.
+Once database and table is created you need to update application.properties file with your db username and password.
 In order to access API we have Created Swagger UI with following controller ( use this url in order to access swagger http://localhost:8080/swagger-ui.html#/ )